odinecse/tunetab/README.md

 ### NOTES
 - broken
-  - [ ] varibales like votes and videotime not being properly rest on nextvideo/skip
+  - [x] varibales like votes and videotime not being properly rest on nextvideo/skip
+    - [ ] need to revisit potential other runaway processes
   - [x] wrap long titles in previous upcoming with elipsese
   - [x] on alias update, push out userinfo update action from server to client
   - [ ] undefineds on restart if client reestablishes connection after disconnect and serevr restart